QUICK ANSWER

 The goal is not to collect practice exam scores.
 The goal is to reach a stable readiness profile.

-It is not a full Pearson VUE simulation.
+It does not replace a 100-question simulation.

 | Practice type | Best use | Limitation |